 My planned accomplishment:

-to have my presentation ready and practiced by Friday of this week
+To have my presentation ready and practiced by Friday of this week

-My activities this week:
+My plans (activities) for this week:

 - need to practice (2 hrs, Fri)